witlab-kaist/BudsID/README.md

 BudsID: Mobile-Ready and Expressive Finger Identification Input for Earbuds.
 Jiwan Kim, Mingyu Han, and Ian Oakley
+CHI '25: Proceedings of the 2025 CHI conference on Human Factors in Computing systems.
 [DOI]() | [Video]()

 ## About